The ‘Body Positive’ Award

 ✔️Promoting a peer supportive environment

-✔️Promoting media literacy
+✔️Promoting media and social media literacy

 ✔️Promoting balance in healthy eating and healthy living guidelines